-- a) xx:Eyy02B Domestic only data sets - b) xx:Eyy02I Non Domestic data sets - c) xx:Eyy02P Pre-Payment data sets - 10.
-The following approach will be taken in spring 2018 with respect to non-statistically significant (at the 95% confidence level) weekend effects: - For 01B, 01P, 02B and 02P EUCs, a purely domestic sample will be used and all positive non-significant weekend effects will be retained at their original values. - For all of the remaining EUCs, all negative non-significant weekend effects will be retained at their original values. - 11.
-For large NDM (i.e. above 2196 MWh pa), the consumption band break points by which large NDM EUCs are defined will remain in line with current practice.
-However, it is intended following the DESC decision on 12th February 2014 that the samples applicable to the models for consumption ranges 14650 29300 MWh pa and 29300 58600 MWh pa (EUC bands 07 and 08, respectively) will be combined.
+For those EUCs where the demand models use a domestic sample (xx:Eyy01BND, xx:Eyy01BPD and xx:Eyy02BND) all positive non-significant weekend effects will be retained at their original values.

+For all of the remaining EUCs, all negative non-significant weekend effects will be retained at their original values.

+10. For large NDM (i.e. above 2196 MWh pa), the consumption band break points by which large NDM EUCs are defined will remain in line with current practice.
+However, it is intended following the DESC decision on 12th February 2014 that the samples applicable to the models for consumption ranges 14650 - 29300 MWh pa and 29300 - 58600 MWh pa (EUC bands 07 and 08, respectively) will be combined.
 This will provide better sample numbers for more robust demand modelling and merge two bands which analysis has shown to display similar consumption behaviour.

 It is recommended that the data will be combined in this way for the consumption band EUCs and the WAR band EUCs.
 Even when data is combined in this way, separate EUCs will be defined for consumption band and WAR band EUCs in the consumption ranges 14650 - 29300 MWh pa and 29300 - 58600 MWh pa.
 This year the aggregations for the underlying demand models, used for deriving the final smoothed model for EUC bands 07 and 08, will all be based on the combined approach.